REDL-GNU-GPL/RedL/README.md

-Purpose: Facilitate and speed up work with C ++ keeping its capabilities and speed
+Purpose: Facilitate and speed up work with C ++ keeping its capabilities and speed The current scope of development: Software (GUI)
+Feature: Ease of use and speed

 !
 All documentation is inside the install.tar.gz !